aws/aws-eks-best-practices/content/security/docs/pods.md

   + Built into native Kubernetes
   + Simpler to configure
   + No new languages to use or policies to author
+  + If the cluster default admission level is configured to _privileged_, namespace labels can be used to opt namespaces into the pod security profiles.

 Cons: